An adventurous bicycle trip in Romania. The 6th country of our trip. Cycle touring from Drobeta Turnu Severin to Brezoi.

 22 ° stage: Donji Milanovac – Putinei

+We keep on following the Danube.
+Today’s quite hot but the road is shaded by the trees to our right.
 The climbs, of course, are ALWAYS in the sun.
 After twenty kilometers of just woods and river, we stop to eat the usual bread and cheese in a so-called “picnic area”.
-In addition to truck drivers also some cyclists stop here, they are also heavy loaded.
+In addition to truck drivers also some cyclists stop here, they are also heavily loaded.

 Instead, we are here on the bridge that separates us from the European Union, and we have to wait.
 There are machines working to remove all the garbage that came after the flood from the river, there is a dam and all the junk is stuck there.